The jam is necessarily a rather wild place.

 - Contact Improvisation inherently involves risks.
 Serious injury, though rare, is a possibility.
 By taking part in the Jam you acknowledge this fact and take responsibility for your own safety.
 Know the limits of your skill.
 While it’s worthwhile to take mindful risks, don’t put yourself in physical situations that your skill level does not support.
 You might find that doing a movement at half speed allows mind and body to cooperate better.

 - We have a 2-3 strike rule around inappropriate behavior in the class/jam space.
+Patterns of sexual or unsafe behavior that are reported to us will be taken very seriously and can/will result in suspension or expulsion from the jam space.
 If you’d like to know more about this policy please reach out to a facilitator.

 *Some of our wording is borrowed from the Moab Jam safety guidelines, which are wonderful: http://www.moabjam.com/sites/default/files/MoabJam_Guidelines.pdf